lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_command.md

 1. A rule that monitoring `Random-UnsignedInteger-Device` device, and if `uint8` value is  larger than `20`, then send a command to `Random-Boolean-Device` device, and turn on random generation of bool value.
 2. A rule that monitoring `Random-Integer-Device` device, and if the average value for `int8` with every 20 seconds is larger than 0, then send a command to `Random-Boolean-Device` device service to turn off random generation of bool value.

-The scenario does not have any real business logics, but simply to demonstrate the feature of EdgeX Kuiper rule engine.
+The scenario does not have any real business logics, but simply to demonstrate the feature of EdgeX eKuiper rule engine.
 You can make a reasonable business rules based on our demo.

 ## Prerequisite knowledge

-This document will not cover basic operations for EdgeX & EMQ X Kuiper, so readers should have basic knowledge for them:
+This document will not cover basic operations for EdgeX & eKuiper, so readers should have basic knowledge for them:

 - Refer to [this link](https://docs.edgexfoundry.org/1.2/) for learning basic knowledge of EdgeX, and it would be better to finish [Quick Start](https://docs.edgexfoundry.org/1.2/getting-started/quick-start/).
-- Refer to [EdgeX Kuiper Rule Engine Tutorial](https://github.com/emqx/kuiper/blob/master/docs/en_US/edgex/edgex_rule_engine_tutorial.md):  You'd better go through this quick tutorial,  and get to start trying out the rules engine in the EdgeX.
+- Refer to [EdgeX eKuiper Rule Engine Tutorial](https://github.com/lf-edge/ekuiper/blob/master/docs/en_US/edgex/edgex_rule_engine_tutorial.md):  You'd better go through this quick tutorial,  and get to start trying out the rules engine in the EdgeX.
-- [Go template](https://golang.org/pkg/text/template/): EMQ X Kuiper uses Go template for extracting data from analysis result.
+- [Go template](https://golang.org/pkg/text/template/): eKuiper uses Go template for extracting data from analysis result.
 Knowledge of Go template could help you to extract expected data from analysis result.

 ## Start to use

-Make sure you have followed document [EdgeX Kuiper Rule Engine Tutorial](https://github.com/emqx/kuiper/blob/master/docs/en_US/edgex/edgex_rule_engine_tutorial.md), and successfully run the tutorial.
+Make sure you have followed document [EdgeX eKuiper Rule Engine Tutorial](https://github.com/lf-edge/ekuiper/blob/master/docs/en_US/edgex/edgex_rule_engine_tutorial.md), and successfully run the tutorial.

 ### Create EdgeX stream

 You should create a stream that can consume streaming data from EdgeX application service before creating rule.
-This step is not required if you already finished [EdgeX Kuiper Rule Engine Tutorial](https://github.com/emqx/kuiper/blob/master/docs/en_US/edgex/edgex_rule_engine_tutorial.md).
+This step is not required if you already finished [EdgeX eKuiper Rule Engine Tutorial](https://github.com/lf-edge/ekuiper/blob/master/docs/en_US/edgex/edgex_rule_engine_tutorial.md).

 ```shell
 curl -X POST \